across the world

 Digital Transformation – The Future of Insurance Industry!

-According to PwC’s 22nd Annual Global CEO Survey, the insurance companies are more receptive to the technological changes in recent times.
+According to PwC’s 22nd Annual Global CEO Survey, digital transformation in insurance industry have become prominent.
 Adapting to the changing technological advances in the current global scenario is inevitable and had become imperative for insurance companies to keep up with the pace.